 it will get you started.

 WHITE RAINBOW “A reading assignment brought home by our 12 year old son, about a young widow in India, changed our lives forever.
 Reading that heart-breaking tale of how a young widow in India is stigmatized really shook our core.
-We were determined to help and bring about change to the out dated and repressive attitudes that have kept the widows of India marginalized --Thus began the quest to make a film that would have an impact not only in the lives of the widows but, also on the lives of all people who are repressed and feel powerless.”
-It's available on the White Rainbow Project website.
+We were determined to help and bring about change...
+Thus began the quest to make a film that would have an impact not only in the lives of the widows but, also on the lives of all people who are repressed and feel powerless.”
+Available on Amazon and at www.whiterainbowproject.org

 BEYOND BELIEF tells the story of Susan Retik and Patti Quigley, two ordinary soccer moms living happily until tragedy strikes.
 Rather than turning inwards, grief compels these women to focus on the country where the terrorists were trained who took their husbands’ lives: Afghanistan.
 Over the course of two years, as they cope with loss and struggle to raise their families as single mothers, these extraordinary women dedicate themselves to empowering Afghan widows whose lives have been ravaged by decades of war, poverty and oppression – factors they consider to be the root causes of terrorism.